 - lock up the bicycle on their own ?

-Avoiding an Ottawa bicycle accident: Does your child understand:
+Avoiding an Ottawa cycling accident: Does your child understand:

 - what yield means ?